-Architecural Process - Lakeside HOAApplication - Signature Form - Response Time
+Architecural Process - Lakeside HOAApplication - Response Time

 The governing documents for the HOA require that owners seek approval from the HOA for any exterior changes to their lot.
 This is commonly referred to as an Architectural Change Application.
 Projects that require approval: new fence, new shed, new exterior paint colors, deck expansion, large scale landscape additions, etc. – any new addition to the exterior.